tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 ```

 This is a straightforward solution but this limits the interaction with type
+variables: we can't write things like
-variables: `try_to_list: forall a.
-List (Nullable a) -> Nullable (List a)`.
-Note
+`try_to_list: forall a.
+List (Nullable a) -> Nullable (List a)`, because the
+type variable `a` won't "cross" the term application `Nullable _`.
+Note that,
-that, however, this is already impossible in the current syntax.
-It can be
+however, this is already impossible to express in the current syntax, no matter
-improved on later on in a backward compatible manner with a proper type
+where you add `#` and `§`.
+It can be improved on later on in a backward
-application (or different scoping rules for type variables).
+compatible manner with a proper type application (or different scoping rules for
+type variables).
+What's more, it's not obvious that mixing polymorphic types and
+contracts like that would be a widespread practice, as working statically with
+contracts is very restricting.

 #### Variables